 BlazeLIMS is implemented as a thin client application, in which its client communicates with the BlazeLIMS Application Server, where the most significant elements of its business logic are implemented.
-Its SQL Server or Oracle database may be located on the same server or accessed by high performance network on another closely coupled server.
+Its SQL Server or Oracle database may be located on the same server or accessed by the high-performance network on another closely coupled server.
 Because of its thin client architecture, BlazeLIMS is:

-Suitable for Wide Area Networking - Low network loading and other implementation factors insure that BlazeLIMS operates well over wide area networks without the use of expensive terminal services software.
+- Suitable for Wide Area Networking – Low network loading and other implementation factors ensure that BlazeLIMS operates well over wide area networks without the use of expensive terminal services software.
 This performance has been demonstrated on installations with 100+ users distributed over thousands of miles.

 - Enterprise Ready – Application server ideally suited for integration with other enterprise systems, instruments, running unattended tasks (e.g. routine report production and distribution), etc.